migueltorrescosta/nifek/README.md

 - **Paol:** Create a Polling system that allows for multiple questions.
 On Visualization, allow for the viewing of Paretto Optimal only points.
 - **Pink:** Promise tracker for various events.
 Sends out a monthly email with the status updates of all subscribers of an event.
 - **Meas:** Implementation of the framework described on `How To Measure Anything`
+- **Fute:** App to organize football matches easily (i.e. track who is coming on a first come basis / potentially other options )
+- **XP:** App focused on which experiences to prioritize for your life ( Similar to a Recommendations for one time events, with Clustering analysis for suggestions ).

 ## ☎ Old Apps